hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - TODO add full FPC

 - WebAssembly Chaincode: A primary goal for FPC moving forward is to support WebAssembly chaincode, and by extension all languages that compile to WASM.
-There has already been extensive development of a high-performance open source WASM Interpreter / Compiler for Intel SGX Enclaves in the [Private Data Objects](https://github.com/hyperledger-labs/private-data-objects) project, and our current plan is to adopt that capability in the next major phase of FPC.
+There has already been extensive development of a high-performance open source WASM Interpreter / Compiler for Intel&reg; SGX Enclaves in the [Private Data Objects](https://github.com/hyperledger-labs/private-data-objects) project, and our current plan is to adopt that capability in the next major phase of FPC.
 FPC's modular architecture has been designed from the beginning to enable this drop-in capability.

 - Other TEEs: The FPC team is also participating in early discussions in the [Confidential Computing Consortium](https://confidentialcomputing.io/), which aims to provide a standardized way of deploying WASM across multiple TEE technologies.